Frustrated with your website? You are not alone.

 The “standards” in this case are challenging.
 For example, did you know that with the Google “Page Experience Update,” even Google doesn’t meet those criteria on some of its properties?
 But then Google doesn’t have to worry about getting traffic, do they?

-The necessary efforts required to accomplish 1-3.
+The necessary efforts are required.

 And what are those?
 Tasks that you can do yourself.
 What you don’t want to do or can’t right now, find a partner to help you.